makovalab-psu/RecoverY/README.md

 	grep "@chrY" output/op_r1.fastq | wc -l

 The result should be ```32116``` and ```31468```, respectively.
-This indicates that RecoverY corrently identified most of the Y chromosome reads from the sample.
+This indicates that RecoverY correctly identified most of the Y chromosome reads from the sample.

 ## Generating trusted k-mers